kyma-project/kyma/docs/05-technical-reference/evnt-01-event-types.md

 In some cases, Eventing needs to modify the event name before dispatching an event.
 This is done in order to conform to Cloud Event specifications.

-If the event contains more than two segments, Eventing combines them into two segments when creating the underlying Eventing infrastructure.
+If the event name contains more than two segments, Eventing combines them into two segments when creating the underlying Eventing infrastructure.
 For example, `Account.Root.Created` becomes `AccountRoot.Created`.

 In case the Application name contains `-` or `.`, the underlying Eventing services uses a clean name with alphanumeric characters only.
 (For example, `system-prod` becomes `systemprod`).